 Asparagus Soup with Lemon and Parmesan

-This delicate and creamy asparagus soup tastes wonderfully luxurious, yet it’s made without heavy cream — just vegetables, broth and a hint of cheese puréed to silky perfection.
-It’s perfect for early spring, when asparagus is in peak season and there’s still a chill in the air.
+This asparagus soup tastes rich, yet it’s made without heavy cream — just veggies, broth, and a hint of Parmesan puréed to silky perfection.

 - 3 tablespoons unsalted butter